 Invite relevant newcomers to the BC open sessions.

-Once new possible business candidates are identified, provide an individual invitation to the “CSG breakfast” and any other social events organized by the CSG with ICANN, including the Board/CSG session.
-The BC will provide a coach/mentor for that event to be a session “buddy”, providing introductions informally, and helping to answer any questions the newcomer might have.
+Once new possible business candidates are identified, provide an individual invitation to the “Commercial Stakeholder Group (CSG) breakfast” and any other social events organized by the CSG with ICANN, including the Board/CSG session, with the BC providing a coach/mentor for that event to be a session “buddy”, providing introductions informally, and helping to answer any questions the newcomer might have.

 Enhance BC materials including Newsletters, Fact Sheets, etc.: